gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 too, or the day before.
 Would that have been my fault too?"

 For a moment, all Erileine could do was gape like a fish out of water.
-"You---you could have saved him if you wanted to!
-You could have---" *You could have grabbed his hand,* she'd been about to say.  *All you had to do was reach out.*
+"You—you could have saved him if you wanted to!
+You could have—" *You could have grabbed his hand,* she'd been about to say.  *All you had to do was reach out.*